-Candidates, who on the day of the examination feel that a procedural irregularity (e.g., not being provided with the full allotted amount of time to complete the exam), or environmental irregularity (e.g., being required to sit in an overheated room during the exam) or a perception of undue bias (e.g., a bias based on gender, ethnicity, creed, sexual orientation, etc.) which had a material adverse impact on their performance during an examination, may file an Incident Reporting Form electronically.
+Candidates who, on the day of the examination, feel that a procedural irregularity (e.g., not being provided with the full allotted amount of time to complete the exam), or environmental irregularity (e.g., being required to sit in an overheated room during the exam) or undue bias based on gender, ethnicity, creed, sexual orientation, etc. which had a material adverse impact on their performance during an examination, may file an Incident Reporting Form electronically.
 It is your responsibility to report the incident within 48 hours of the exam day to confirm the incident has been recorded.

-All candidate Incident Reporting Forms will be reviewed during each exam session's post examinations analyses and logged by the College for review in the case of an appeal.
+All candidate Incident Reporting forms will be reviewed during each exam session's post examinations analyses and logged by the College for review in the case of an appeal.
 Appeals for which there is no supporting incident report on file cannot be considered for review by the Examination Appeals Committee.
 The College cannot take any action on exam incidents reported within the 48-hour validity period after the exam, and/or those for which no substantiating incident report had been filed within 48 hours of the exam day.
-Additional information about the Appeals process is noted on page 19 of this handbook and in the Exam\Appeals Policy.
+Additional information about the Appeals process is noted on page 19 of this handbook and in the Exam Appeals Policy.